Shigeru Mizuki's Hitler: Contents

-Olivier Sava of A.V.
+Olivier Sava of The A.V.
 Club, wrote that Hitler is portrayed as he actually was, and as he deludely saw himself; in regards to the former, Sava characterizes that version of Hitler as "dopey, sad, and often pathetic" and that he "looks distraught even when he’s whistling with pleasure, suggesting that its impossible for the man to be truly happy when so much of his life is fueled by hate."
 Davin Arul of The Star, a Malaysian publication, stated that it uses Mizuki's "trademark style of putting almost sketchily-drawn cartoon characters in realistic, highly-detailed settings".

 The beginning and the end of the book refer to the Holocaust.
 Arul wrote that the Holocaust in this graphic novel is "used as a bookend and does not figure too much in between – possibly because Mizuki did not want the magnitude of it to eclipse the rest of his story."
 Jan-Paul Koopman of Der Spiegel also argued that the Holocaust is not given much attention in the book.

 The book has a two-page list of dramatis personae at the front of the book and, in the English version, a footnote index in the back that has fifteen pages.

 Release

+The serialization in Weekly Manga Saturday began on May 8 and ended on August 28.
+On March 1, 1972, it was released as a single volume.

 In 2014 Drawn & Quarterly announced it was going to release an English translation.